 THE BABE RUTH OF CHINA

-A BILLION TO ONE takes viewers on MLB’s improbable, ongoing hunt for China baseball talent.
-Simon Huang is the engaging guide for the China segments.
-Viewers can assess the scout’s pitch -- he’s asking prospects to buy into a dream of becoming famous and wealthy.
-The crew will also film life at MLB’s development centers.
-There we’ll see how kids are adjusting to this cross-cultural experiment – to living away from home and learning about America, baseball and hot dogs as well as about their own country.
+THE GREAT CHINA BASEBALL HUNT takes viewers on MLB’s improbable, ongoing hunt for China baseball talent.
+Simon Huang is the guide for the China segments.
+Viewers can assess the scout’s pitch -- he’s asking prospects to buy into a baseball dream.
+The crew is also filming life at MLB’s Development Centers.
+There we see kids adjusting to this cross-cultural experiment -- to living away from home and learning about America, baseball and hot dogs as well as about their own country.

-While China represents the entertaining big picture, it’s Itchy – Simon’s pupil and most promising catch – in whom the audience is likely to become emotionally invested.
-He is naturally genuine and sincere.
-We will follow his progress as he navigates the Orioles’ minor-league system, documenting the inevitable ups and downs and cultural adjustment of life in American baseball.
-He and his journey represent the personification of MLB’s experiment.
+While China represents the entertaining big picture, Itchy – Simon’s pupil – is the character in whom audiences are likely to become emotionally engaged.
+He’s genuine and sincere.
+We follow his progress as he navigates the Orioles’ minor-league system, documenting the inevitable ups and downs and cultural adjustments to life in American baseball.
+His journey is the personification of MLB’s experiment.

 Dramatic tension comes from Itchy's big moments.
 How will he fare at these pivotal times-- his first at-bats in the American minor leagues, and representing China in the World Baseball Classic?
 The latter tournament was held at the Tokyo Dome in front of the largest crowd Itchy had ever played before.

 The story is told from multiple perspectives.
 It includes exclusive interviews with Cal Ripken, the Hall of Fame player who traveled to China to promote the sport in 2007.
 A big moment comes in Maryland when Ripken meets Itchy, who is wearing a wireless mic so that their surprising conversation is captured.